Sustainable Finance Infographic

 Monitor & Measure Capital Flows

-Together with the Platform on Sustainable Finance (Subgroup 6), the European Commission (EC) will develop a robust monitoring framework and a set of indicators to measure capital flows to sustainable investments to be able to assess the alignment of the EU’s financial sector.
+Together with the Platform on Sustainable Finance (Subgroup 3), the European Commission (EC) will develop a robust monitoring framework and a set of indicators to measure capital flows into sustainable investments to assess the alignment of the EU’s financial sector.
 The EC will further assist the Member States to identify the investment gaps and measure the progress made by their financial sector and ask the Member States to prepare an assessment of their financial markets’ alignment with the EU climate and environmental goals (by June 2023).
 The EC will conduct a detailed long-term investment needs and gap analysis (by Q1 2023) and will also present a consolidated report on the transition of the EU’s financial market and assess the impact of the EU Sustainable Finance Agenda by the end of 2023.

 Enable Supervisors to address Greenwashing